Sudo-BryanH/Sudo-BryanH/README.md

 # Bryan Hui's Introduction Page

 Hello, my name is Bryan Hui.
-I am a second year student at the University of British Columbia pursuing a degree in computer science.
+I am a second year student at the University of British Columbia pursuing a bachelor's degree in computer science and minor in mathematics.
 This is a portfolio of all my personal and academic projects.

 ## Personal Projects